emilielydiat/emilielydiat/README.md

 I was previously working for a FinTech startup in Hong Kong, and have relocated to Manchester, UK.
 I'm a polyglot and love to travel.
 Originally from Geneva, Switzerland.

 ###### NOW
-- Freelance Web Developer & UX Designer
+- Front End Developer & UX Designer
 - Completing The Odin Project's Full Stack Javascript <a href="https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript">curriculum</a>

 ###### FIND ME